Last Updated on September 20th, 2019

 Even the best skin treatments don’t work for everyone.
 Nearly everyone will enjoy clearer skin on the acne apple diet, but there are a few people who won’t, specifically, those people who have both acne and an allergy to apples.

 Apple allergies tend to be most common in people who live in areas where apples are especially abundant, such as the countryside of England and Wales, and the Pacific Northwest of the United States.
-(There are few reports of apple allergies in Chile or New Zealand.)
+(There are few reports of apple allergies in Chile and New Zealand.)

 People who are allergic to apples tend also to be people who eat large numbers of apples, three, four, five, and more a day.
 If you already eat more than one apple a day, eating more apples a day won’t clear up your skin.
 In fact, you might take a vacation from eating apples for two weeks to see if you don’t experience beneficial clearing of your skin.